-The Amazon Echo needs no introduction in 2020.
+The Amazon Echo needs no introduction at this point.
 What started off as an experimental invite-only gadget back in late 2014 has since become the most popular family of smart speakers on the market, with Amazon crushing competition from Google and Apple without breaking a sweat.

 It's become a tradition that we get new Echo hardware every year, with one of the latest entries in the series being the Amazon Echo (4th Gen).
 It's the new middle child in between the Echo Dot and Echo Studio, and with a retail price of just $100, it's packing a ton of value.

 There's nothing about the Amazon Echo (4th Gen) that'll make you an Alexa convert if you still don't like how the virtual helper works compared to something like Google Assistant, but for existing Alexa fans or anyone that's been wanting to finally jump on the bandwagon, this is one of the best speakers you can buy right now.

 Amazon Echo (4th Gen)

 Bottom line: The new 4th-gen Amazon Echo is the most radical redesign we've ever seen for the smart speaker, and the risk Amazon took paid off in spades.
 This latest Echo sounds considerably better than past generations, the new round aesthetic is quite pleasing, and it has all of the same Alexa features you've come to know and love at this point.
 You get all of this for the same $100 asking price we've had since the 2016 model, making it a must-buy whether you're looking to expand or start your Alexa household.

 - 3.5mm audio jack